Eraldo/colegend/colegend/chat/readme.txt

-This file is absed on: https://github.com/avinassh/slackipycore
+This file is based on: https://github.com/avinassh/slackipycore